slqye/league-proximity/README.md

 ## Usage

 > [!NOTE]
 > To run the program from source, you need to have `uv` installed on your system.
 > https://docs.astral.sh/uv/getting-started/installation/

+> [!NOTE]
+> To enable the software to comunicate the position with the Mumble client you should enable the `Link` plugin in your settings.

 ```bash
 uv run main.py